 IFRIC14 is an important part of the IAS19 framework and provides guidance on the recognition of surpluses and the impact of minimum funding requirements.
 This standard is currently being reviewed by the IASB and the proposed changes could have huge implications for UK companies – potentially increasing the pension liabilities of UK companies by tens of £billions.
 RBS have already anticipated these changes and as a result have shown a massive increase in their IAS19 provision by including an “irrecoverable surplus” of £5.3billion.

 41 FTSE 100 companies could have settled their pension deficits in full with a payment of up to one year’s dividend, 7 companies would need a payment of up to two years’ dividends to settle their pension deficits in full and 15 companies would need a payment of more than two years’ dividends in order to settle their pension deficits in full.

-- There are a number of companies reporting very significant individual changes to investment strategies.
-Three FTSE 100 companies changed their bond allocations by more than 10%.
+There are a number of companies reporting very significant individual changes to investment strategies.
+4 FTSE 100 companies changed their bond allocations by more than 10%.

-- In the last 12 months, the total disclosed pension liabilities of the FTSE 100 companies have fallen from £614 billion to £586 billion.
-Ten years ago, the total disclosed pension liabilities were £407 billion.
-A total of 16 companies have disclosed pension liabilities of more than £10 billion, the largest of which is Royal Dutch Shell with disclosed pension liabilities of £57 billion.
-A total of 21 companies have disclosed pension liabilities of less than £100 million, of which 12 companies have no defined benefit pension liabilities.
+In the last 12 months, the total disclosed pension liabilities of the FTSE 100 companies have risen from £584 billion to £705 billion.
+A total of 17 companies have disclosed pension liabilities of more than £10 billion, the largest of which is Royal Dutch Shell with disclosed pension liabilities of £73 billion.
+A total of 20 companies have disclosed pension liabilities of less than £100 million, of which 11 companies have no defined benefit pension liabilities.

 The appendix at the end of this report contains a full list of all the FTSE 100 companies analysed and their relevant pension disclosures.